 Before the implementation of this automatic procedure, theme authors had to run tests regularly to check the compatibility, while the users were kind of left out.
 There wasn’t a way to notify a user that the theme they’ve chosen won’t work with their WordPress version, so they would find out only after installing and activating it.

 Finally, everyone will have a little bit of transparency and background when it comes to compatibility issues.

-Envato Elements launched a library of Elementor templates that you can use to add more pages to your site or to build one from scratch via the page builder.
+Envato Elements launched a library of Elementor themes and templates that you can use to add more pages to your site or to build one from scratch via the page builder.
 The templates cover many niches and offer a variety of modern designs for all tastes.